Maschmalow/MerkleExample/docs/index.md

 This library is header-only, which is required anyway because almost all the code is templated.
 All the code is in the namespace [merkle](merkleexample/namespacemerkle.md)

-- [crypto.hpp](merkleexample/crypto_8hpp.md) contains all crypto related code, in this case it is merely a wrapper around cryptopp hash
+- [crypto.hpp](merkleexample/crypto_8hpp.md) contains all crypto related code, in this case a wrapper around cryptopp hashing.
-- [merkle.hpp](merkleexample/merkle_8hpp.md) contains the library code.
+- [merkle.hpp](merkleexample/merkle_8hpp.md) contains the code co compute Merkle trees and verify membership proofs.

 ## Usage

 ### Merkle algorithms

 The main algorithm to compute the root of a Merkle tree is [computeMerkleRoot()](merkleexample/namespacemerkle.md#public-functions).
-This algorithm requires an output container to receive the membership proofs for all elements.
+This algorithm requires an output container to receive the [MerkleMembershipProof](merkleexample/classmerkle_1_1_merkle_membership_proof.md) for all elements.

 ```C++
   std::vector<int> leaves{ 0, 1, 2 };